 Sickle cell disease is a disease of the blood.
 Red blood cells are shaped like sickles, and can get stuck, especially inside smaller blood vessels.Read More

 Anemia is common in teens because they undergo rapid growth spurts, when the body needs more nutrients like iron.
-Learn about anemia, how to lower your risk of getting it, and how it's treated.Read More
+Learn about anemia and how it's treated.Read More

 Blood Test: Complete Blood Count

 The complete blood count (CBC) is the most common blood test.
 It analyzes red blood cells, white blood cells, and platelets.Read More